solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [Microsoft Learn]
     -   [Azure Fundamentals (AZ-900) Learning Path]

+### Resources

+-   [Azure CLI samples for Azure Database for MySQL - Flexible Server]

-# Introduction to Azure Database for MySQL deployment options
+# Introduction to Azure Database for MySQL

 As mentioned previously, developers can deploy MySQL on Azure through Virtual Machines (IaaS) or Azure Database for MySQL (PaaS).
 Though PaaS